luqven/gh-stack/README.md

 # # Idempotently add a markdown table summarizing the stack
 # to the description of each PR in the stack for a specific repository.
 $ gh-stack annotate 'stack-identifier'

+# Same as above, but for the specified repository.
+$ gh-stack annotate 'stack-identifier' -r '<some/repo>'

 # Same as above, but precede the markdown table with the
 # contents of `filename.txt`.